BrunoASMauricio/ProjectBase/README.md

 - [ ] Allow public, private and test headers to be defined by each project.
 Or simply allow public and private, and tests have access to both?

 ### Versioning
+- [ ] In status, warn if there are dirty repos that will not be commited (have the no commit flag set)
 - [ ] Add information on sync status in getting repo status
 - [ ] Find a way to identify repositories without using URLs (different URLs can point to the same repo) Use the X commit of the default branch?